18 Places To Visit In Uttar Pradesh

 Pratapgarh in Uttar Pradesh is one gem in the rough.
 With a plethora of temples to visit and offer prayers to the lord, this one is unmissable.
 Situated on the banks of river Sai is the holy temple of Bela Bhawani.
 Also, while you’re visiting the temple, make sure to take a dip in the sacred river Sai which has even been mentioned in the Puranas.

-Furthermore, if you’ve come so far it is only very imperative to go back to Allahabad to visit Patalpuri temple which is basically underground within the Allahabad Fort.
+Furthermore, if you’ve come so far it is imperative to go back to Allahabad to visit the Patalpuri temple which is basically underground within the Allahabad Fort.
 See?
 Even such a quaint little town has so much to offer to you!